adloky/smalls/tarrasch-b-ss.md

 One of the great benefits of playing the Tarrasch is that virtually any other move than 2.c4 can be met by 2...c5.
 Especially after 2.Nf3, this is a great shortcut, avoiding loads of sidelines.

-For example, many London players may wish to play 2.Nf3 and then 3.Bf4, but now they no longer have such an option.<addx start="3.Bf4"/>
+For example, many London players may wish to play 2.Nf3 and then 3.Bf4, but now they no longer have such an option.<addz start="3.Bf4"/>

 Objectively, White's best move is 3.c4, but after 3...e6 we transpose back to the main body of the course.
 I recently was able to use this in my own practice when facing GM Tabatabaei from Iran in the 2022 Olympiad.